Turin: San Salvario

-Southeast of the city centre stands San Salvario district, which extends from Corso Vittorio Emanuele II to Corso Bramante and is delimited by the Turin-Genoa railway on the west side and by the Po river on the east side.
+Southeast of the city centre stands San Salvario district, which extends from Corso Vittorio Emanuele II to Corso Bramante and is delimited by the Turin-Genoa railway on the west side and by the River Po on the east side.
 Home to an increasing immigrants' community, the district is an example of integration among different cultures; it also features an incremented nightlife after the opening of several low-cost bars and restaurants.

 San Salvario is crossed by two main roads, Via Nizza and Via Madama Cristina, and just as the city centre it is characterised by the grid plan typical of Turin's old neighbourhoods.
 The hub of the district is Piazza Madama Cristina which hosts a big open market, while several commercial activities flourish around it.

-The celebrated Parco del Valentino is situated in the east side of San Salvario and, albeit not in downtown, it represents kind of central park of Turin.
+The celebrated Parco del Valentino is situated in the east side of San Salvario and, albeit not in downtown, it represents a type of central park of Turin.
 Thanks to the vicinity to the city centre, the park is very popular among the local people, during the day but also at night, because of the several bars and nightclubs placed here.
 From the terraces of Parco del Valentino, many sights of the hills on the other side of the river can be appreciated.

 In the centre of the park stands the Castello del Valentino, built in the 17th century.
 This castle has a horseshoe shape, with four rectangular towers, one at each angle, and a wide inner court with a marble pavement.
 The ceilings of the false upper floors are in transalpino (i.e. French) style.
 The façade sports the huge coat of arms of the House of Savoy.
 Today, Castello del Valentino serves as the faculty of Architecture of the Polytechnic University of Turin.

 Another cluster of buildings in the park is the Borgo Medioevale (Medieval village), a replica of medieval mountain castles of Piedmont and Aosta Valley, built for the 1884 International Exhibition.